wofsauge/IsaacDocs/docs/ModReference.md

 [ ](#){: .abrep .tooltip .badge }
 #### void SaveData ( string data ) {: .copyable aria-label='Functions' }

-Stores a string in a "saveX.dat" file.
-The stored Data persists thruout resets and game restart, so its perfect to store persistent data.
+- Stores a string in a "saveX.dat" file.
+The stored data persists between runs and between game launches.
-There are 3 "saveX.dat" files, one per Savegame.
-They are stored in the mod's folder next to the "main.lua" file.
-The number indicates the savegame it corresponds to.
-The number will be determined automatically by the game.
+- The filename will be either "save1.dat", "save2.dat", or "save3.dat", depending on which save file slot the user is playing on.
+- The file will be located in the "data" directory.
+For example: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\data\foo\save1.dat`
+- Since mods will often have to store more than a single variable, it is recommended to store all persistent variables for your mod in a Lua table, and then convert the table to a JSON string before using this function.

 ???- example "Example Code"
     This code uses JSON to convert a table into a string, and saves it in the "saveX.dat" file.
     ```lua
-    local yourMod = RegisterMod("someMod", 1)
+    local mod = RegisterMod("myMod", 1)
     local json = require("json")

-    -- ...
-    --Saving Moddata--
+    local persistentData = {
+      foo = 1,
+      bar = 2,
+    }

-    function yourMod:SaveGame()
+    function mod:preGameExit()
-        local table= {1,2,3}
-        yourMod:SaveData(json.encode(table))
+      local jsonString = json.encode(persistentData)
+      mod:SaveData(jsonString)
     end

-    yourMod:AddCallback(ModCallbacks.MC_PRE_GAME_EXIT, yourMod.SaveGame)
+    mod:AddCallback(ModCallbacks.MC_PRE_GAME_EXIT, yourMod.preGameExit)
     ```
 ___
 ## Variables